 As a nonprofit marketing professional, you might have plenty of creative and innovative web design ideas buzzing around in your head, but no clear picture of how to implement those ideas.
 That’s why working with a web design and development agency is often the best way for nonprofits to fully optimize their websites.

 Web design agencies like Kanopi can help manage your website redesign process, using their years of experience, best practices, and visitor research to guide the way.
 Kanopi will support your nonprofit website development and design from start to finish, offering services such as:

 - Website design and development

 Plus, working with Kanopi allows you to adopt a continuous improvement approach for your website, keeping it updated and effective as best practices evolve.
 We’ll ensure your website is positioned for long-term growth and designed to help achieve your goals, whether that’s growing your advocacy efforts or increasing your online donor audience.

 Looking for a few additional resources to help strategize your web design approach?
-Check out these guides:
+Check out these guides and resources:

 - Creating a Digital Strategy for Nonprofits – Made Simple.
 A digital strategy is an action plan that helps you reach your fundraising goals using online platforms.
 Build a better nonprofit digital strategy with the help of this guide.

 - What Is A Nonprofit Technology Assessment?
 Not seeing a positive return on investment with your organization’s technology solutions?
 Find out how a technology assessment can help.